 This article is to explain the exegesis and nomenclature used in business.
 The 5+4=v moniker was first used when we were in Russia.
 I had been referring to our ontological work as 5 + 4 for some while, and the term stuck.
-We used it exclusively in the business frame which we were working in, and all the participants used the language, as well as adopting the model for all reporting, assessments, future planing, SWOT analysis etc. The algorithm fits quite well for the work itself.
+We used it exclusively in the business frame in which we were working, and all the participants used the language, as well as adopting the model for all reporting, assessments, future planning, SWOT analysis, etc. The algorithm fits quite well for the work itself.

 First, we will clarify the use of iconography, and then we will look at the evolution of the rod of Asclepius (an iconic representation of the core elements in healing) to the modern Hermetic single or double caducei.
 These are the staircases within our castle.

-The radiating lines have been a source of enquiry by many of us, even with the sometime conflicting descriptions of what they may mean; Subud’s founder, Mohammed Bapak, explanated that the circles were realms of being, that the universe (or particular piece of it) contains levels of matter and being and further, finer gradations of spirit that create the higher dimensions.
-The radiating lines represents aspects of the penetrating nature of the Holy Spirit, and these could be named or understood for their spiritual action.
-However it also seems that separate from the dissecting, penetrating aspect of the Divine, is a ennobling spirit (ruh kudus, ruah ha qodesh) which envelopes the realms bringing sense of the essential truths of higher knowing and understanding.
+The radiating lines have been a source of inquiry for many of us, even with the sometimes conflicting descriptions of what they may mean; Subud’s founder, Mohammed Bapak, explained that the circles were realms of being, that the universe (or particular piece of it) contains levels of matter and being and further, finer gradations of spirit that create the higher dimensions.
+The radiating lines represent aspects of the penetrating nature of the Holy Spirit, and these could be named or understood for their spiritual action.
+However, it also seems that separate from the dissecting, penetrating aspect of the Divine, is an ennobling spirit (ruh kudus, Ruah ha Qodesh) that envelopes the realms bringing a sense of the essential truths of higher knowing and understanding.
 It brings nobility to these realms.
-Bare in mind, that this particular 7 ringed symbol illustrates levels of being within the human; the potential of.
+Bear in mind, that this particular 7-ringed symbol illustrates levels of being within the human; the potential of.

-In the nineteenth century, the medical establishment adopted a symbol used in the printer’s trade to represent medicine .
+In the nineteenth century, the medical establishment adopted a symbol used in the printer’s trade to represent medicine.
 This was because iconography is a visual gestalt representation to convey information not readily understood.
 This symbol was the caduceus of Hermes, and/or Mercury, which was mistaken for the rod of Asclepius.
 It had wings on it, rather than a mere staff and snake.
-Regardless whether the symbol was erroneously or mistakenly used, we are witness to an evolution of a specific icon that conveys perhaps a new paradigm or at least new information.
-The Caduceus can be seen to have evolved from Asclepius’ simple rod and snake, to a more sophisticated single or double snaked central rod and wings.
+Regardless of whether the symbol was erroneously or mistakenly used, we are witness to an evolution of a specific icon that conveys perhaps a new paradigm or at least new information.
+The Caduceus can be seen to have evolved from Asclepius’ simple rod and snake to a more sophisticated single or double-snaked central rod and wings.

 Above left: Aesculapius’s staff and snake, Middle and middle right: Single and double (duality of life) caducei

-Along with the maxim “as above, so below,” the existence of these eternal signs (the Caduceus) are also evident as developing in the human corpus, in the principle of ascendant and descendent forms of energies, and in the emergent properties of all living things.
-Consider the spiral nature of life and its underlying patterns: weather formations; water draining down a sinkhole; the spiral arrangement of plants, fascia and musculature in the body or the twist in the DNA strand.
-The essence of the Caduceus (staff, snake(s) and wings) can be amplified by providing a full subtext of terms that co-exist beneath each classical word (staff etc).
+Along with the maxim “as above, so below,” the existence of these eternal signs (the Caduceus) is also evident as developing in the human corpus, in the principle of ascendant and descendent forms of energies, and in the emergent properties of all living things.
+Consider the spiral nature of life and its underlying patterns: weather formations; water draining down a sinkhole; the spiral arrangement of plants, fascia, and musculature in the body, or the twist in the DNA strand.
+The essence of the Caduceus (staff, snake(s), and wings) can be amplified by providing a full subtext of terms that co-exist beneath each classical word (staff).
 Varying examples will be given throughout this narrative.

 The staff is integrity: the essential nature of something whole; integral; complete; unified; masculine; penetrating; implicate; enfolded; One.

-The eagle is reflectiveness: inferring a capacity to reflect light; to mirror; produce deep thought; contain information; embody nous (intellect or intelligence).
+The eagle is reflectiveness: inferring a capacity to reflect light; mirror; produce deep thought; contain information; and embody nous (intellect or intelligence).

-The addition of a dove symbolizes the inner requirement of the participant to submit / surrender to a Higher Authority, namely the Absolute.
-The dove is representational of peace; of the descent of Grace, Spirit, Ruh, Ruach and is the Divine action upon the human.
-God is known through His energies .
+The addition of a dove symbolizes the inner requirement of the participant to submit/surrender to a Higher Authority, namely the Absolute.
+The dove is representational of peace; the descent of Grace, Spirit, Ruh, and Ruach is the Divine action upon the human.
+God is known through His energies.
 This is the fourth dissecting line in the Subud symbol.

 The inclusion of a diamond or jewel above the dove represents value– the inner reality of knowing how you are valued by God.
 This is a Grace that descends, by gift rather than a property acquired by action.
 This is the fifth dissecting line of our Subud symbol.

-The contact [the staff] with the kedjiwaan is made (the opening), this initial contact phase may take years to develop; gradually we begin to feel (and some don’t) the inner vibration (the snake: the rhythm of the inner life, the true meaning of dhikr), and then we may experience illumination; [wings] of our mind, of life, of things once secret (Arabic: sirr), and so we then turn our lives over, not only to surrender but submission [the dove] to the One, becoming His servant.
-The descent of value through the action of the Ruh Qudus (life force of the angels) sanctifies our heart as valuable in the sight of God and of human kind.
+The contact [the staff] with the Kedjiwaan is made (the opening), this initial contact phase may take years to develop; gradually we begin to feel (and some don’t) the inner vibration (the snake: the rhythm of the inner life, the true meaning of dhikr), and then we may experience illumination; [wings] of our mind, of life, of things once secret (Arabic: Sirr), and so we then turn our lives over, not only to surrender but submission [the dove] to the One, becoming His servant.
+The descent of value through the action of the Ruh Qudus (life force of the angels) sanctifies our hearts as valuable in the sight of God and of humankind.